9th Biomass Trade & Power Europe - hafizah@cmtsp.com.sg +65 68175744 | CarbonSmart Digital Futures - grace@cmtsp.com.sg +65 63469147 |

 Inherit Carbon Solutions AS

-Topical: EU Biomass & Carbon Markets – Enabling Negative Emissions
+(Panel): Convergence of the EU Biomass & Carbon Markets – Enabling Negative Emissions

 • Market design, permanence, and integration with CRCF pathways